 Behind the Canvas: An Inside Look at the APH InSights Art Competition

-A member of the APH family since 2013, Rob oversees four APH programs: the InSights Art Program, the Factory and Museum Tours Program, the Typhlo and Tactus Competition, and the APH Gift Shop.
-“I have worked with InSights Art for eight years,” said Rob, “starting as the assistant in charge of shipping and receiving the art and data entry.
+A member of the APH family since 2013, Rob oversees three APH programs: the InSights Art Program, the Factory and Museum Tours Program, and the APH Gift Shop.
+“I have worked with InSights Art for nine years,” said Rob, “starting as the assistant in charge of shipping and receiving the art and data entry.
 I also worked every year at the annual exhibit and banquet.
 In 2016, I assumed responsibility for running the whole program.”
 His degrees in art history and anthropology and his passion for art have aided Rob in this position.
-He is supported by the Special Programs Assistant, Meg Outland, who unpacks and catalogs all the artwork that APH receives.
-She also helps by communicating with artists and teachers and preparing digital files of the artwork for a virtual judging process.
+He is supported by the Special Programs Assistant, Meg Outland, who unpacks and catalogs all the artwork that APH receives, and by Nicole Browning, the Special Programs Intern, who conducts research and completes special projects.
+Both help Rob by communicating with artists and teachers and preparing digital files of the artwork for a virtual judging process.

 About the Program